 AFRY’s mission is to accelerate the transition towards a sustainable society.
-In Bioindustry, we are helping to modernise and adapt industry to increased sustainability and economic productivity through improved energy efficiency, effective and circular resource use, diversification, technological upgrading and innovation, environmentally friendly technologies and industrial processes, and improved health and safety.
-We are contributing to more efficient water use and to circular water flows in industry, as well as to environmentally sound management of chemicals and waste and reductions of their release to air, water, and soil.
-Through our assignments, we can promote sustainable management of forests.
+In bio-based industries, we are helping to modernise and adapt industry to increased sustainability and economic productivity through improved energy efficiency, effective and circular resource use, diversification, technological upgrading and innovation, environmentally friendly technologies and industrial processes, as well as improved health and safety.
+We are contributing to more efficient water use and to circular water flows in industry, as well as to environmentally sound management of chemicals and waste and reductions of their release to air, water and soil.

 Frequently Asked Questions

 - What is the difference between Bioindustry, Biotechnology and the Bioeconomy?

 - How is AFRY supporting the transition to a sustainable bioindustry?

 - Why is the Bioindustry important in tackling climate change?